DataDog/integrations-core/spark/README.md

 - Spark master (if you're running Standalone Spark)

 ### Configuration
+#### Host

+Follow the instructions below to configure this check for an Agent running on a host.
+For containerized environments, see the [Containerized](#containerized) section.

 1. Edit the `spark.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][4].
     See the [sample spark.d/conf.yaml][5] for all available configuration options: